 After the platform was released for purchase to all companies around the world the list of participants continues to grow according to IBM.
 Two companies stand out, one of these is the biggest retailer in the world with a market capitalisation of more than 293 billion dollars, Walmart Inc, who from September 2019 have required all producers of their leafy green vegetables to use the blockchain platform.

 “We’re committed to providing our customers with safe, quality foods.
 Our customers deserve a more transparent supply chain.
 We felt the one-step-up and one-step-back model of food traceability was outdated for the 21st century.
-This is a smart, technology-supported move that will greatly benefit our customers and transform the food system, benefitting all stakeholders,” says ,” said Frank Yiannas, Vice President of Food Safety for Walmart Inc. in a press release.
+This is a smart, technology-supported move that will greatly benefit our customers and transform the food system, benefitting all stakeholders,” says Frank Yiannas, Vice President of Food Safety for Walmart Inc. in a press release.

-The second stand out company French Carrefour, is the fourth biggest retailer in the world.
+The second stand out company French Carrefour is the fourth biggest retailer in the world.
 They have chosen to use the platform to create more safety around their food production.

 “Being a founding member of the IBM Food Trust platform is a great opportunity for Carrefour to accelerate and widen the integration of blockchain technology to our products in order to provide our clients with safe and undoubted traceability,” said Laurent Vallée, General Secretary of Carrefour in a press release.

-But it is not only in food production that blockchain has potential to create a more efficient and transparent process, according to Christian Lassen, Head of IBM Blockchain Nordic:
+But it is not only in food production that blockchain has the potential to create a more efficient and transparent process, according to Christian Lassen, Head of IBM Blockchain Nordic:

-“In many cases where transactions of data or value is being made, blockchain has the potential to optimize the process and make it better, safer and more transparent, dependent on the situation and use case.
+“In many cases where transactions of data or value are being made, blockchain has the potential to optimize the process and make it better, safer and more transparent, dependent on the situation and use case.
 I think, that the market for blockchain will continue to grow within supply chains, KYC, payments and trade finance because there is a need for more transparency,” he says.

-As an example Christian Lassen mentions another blockchain platform IBM has developed – TradeLens.
+As an example, Christian Lassen mentions another blockchain platform IBM has developed – TradeLens.
 A supply chain digitization solution for the shipping industry where shippers, shipping lines, freight forwarders, port and terminal operators and customs authorities can interact more efficiently through real-time access to shipping data and shipping documents.